mesomebody/Final-Project/README.md

 - The main functions of the application works
 - Put everything into object-orientated programming
 - made the Adv. and DisAdv work
+- Made manual
+- Wrote tests and did testing

 # What I need help with
 Nothing right now, everything is going pretty smoothly

 # What my next step is
-- do testing
-- make manual
+Nothing, project is done